chclaus/dt/README.md

 If you've got an idea of a function that should find it's way into this project, but you won't implement it by yourself, please create a new issue.

+Please ensure, that all contributions match the MIT license.

 ## License
 dt (dev-toolbelt) is released under the MIT license.
 See [LICENSE.txt](LICENSE.txt)